greenerservices/greenerservices.github.io/app/principles/actions/5b-take-a-green-approach-to-AI-tools-used-by-the-team.md

 ###  (i) Use AI tools only when appropriate

 Choose the right AI tool for the problem to be solved.
-Check that non AI ML approaches have been considered before slecting AI tools.
+Check that non AI approaches have been considered before selecting AI tools.

 #### Environmental benefit:
-Placeholder
+Avoiding the use of AI tools when these are not necessary or the best tool for the job can save on resource consumption.

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (ii) Quantify the environmental impact of AI tools used

-Tools for measuring this are in the early stages.
+Tools for measuring the environmental impacts of AI with confidence are in their infancy.
 A good starting point is tracking token use and expenditure per transaction or user task.

 #### Environmental benefit:
-Placeholder.
+Estimating the impacts of AI tools helps inform decisions on their appropriate use.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}

 * * *

 ###  (iii) Run AI pipeline tasks only once where possible

 Pipeline tasks include data collection and preprocessing, model training and inference.
-AIm to run tasks once and reuse results, cache intermediate results and store processed data.
+Aim to run tasks once and reuse results, cache intermediate results and store processed data.

 Run tasks at times of day with lower carbon intensity electricity where possible.

 #### Environmental benefit:
-Placeholder.
+Running tasksing with lower-carbon electricity reduces carbon footprint.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}